brianmarete/nairobi-eats/content/reviews/mam-mam/index.md

 The shrimp spring rolls are super FRESH!
 They are steamed and thus are very different in taste compared to the fried ones.
 Rolled in rice paper (which is very sticky btw), the roll has veggies and freshly grilled shrimp.
 We tried pho sauce and peanut sauce as dips and they were both so good!
 PS: the peanut sauce is spicy - just fyi.

+{{<image-gallery key="mam-mam" titles="mam-mam05 mam-mam03 mam-mam04 mam-mam01">}}

 Now for the Pho.
 I’ve had Pho a total of two times now.
 Once in NY and the last time was at the Arbor thanks to a friend’s recommendation.
 Both were insanely good.
 This stir fried beef pho warmed my soul.
 The beef is super tender, the noodles are filling, the broth is delicious.
 What I didn’t like was the amount of broth - it was too little for my liking compared to other Phos.
 The beef and veggie add ons felt more than the broth.
 I added some chilli because I like spice and squeezed some lemon in to add some tartness - the dish is quite filling though, I didn’t finish the whole thing.
 Is this pho good?
 Yes.
 Is this the best pho I’ve ever had?
 No. I actually think the one at the Arbor is much better if I was to rate the two of them.

-{{<image-gallery key="mam-mam" titles="mam-mam05 mam-mam03 mam-mam04 mam-mam01">}}

 I did not try the popular banh mi (Vietnamese street style baguette sandwich) as we had no more room for more food but from what I’ve heard from others who’ve tried it - it’s very mixed reviews… not great, not bad but not willing to try again, so you guys decide based on that if you’d like to try it.

+{{<image-gallery key="mam-mam" titles="mam-mam15 mam-mam12 mam-mam13 mam-mam14">}}

 The service here was good and fast… up until the time we had to pay.
 We couldn’t get any server’s attention for a while and that was frustrating.
 Granted they were a full house that day but if the service has been great throughout, the momentum should be kept until the very end - just my thoughts.